Funding opportunities outside of the British Ecological Society

 The Leverhulme Trust

 Offers grants and fellowships in support of academic research.
-Formerly called Special Research Fellowships, Early Career Fellowships provide career development opportunities for those with a proven record of research who do not hold, or have not held a full-time established academic post in a UK university or comparable institution.
+Early Career Fellowships provide career development opportunities for those with a proven record of research who do not hold, or have not held a full-time established academic post in a UK university or comparable institution.
+Research Fellowships support experienced researchers in any discipline, to complete a piece of research.
+Research Project Grants support researchers based at universities, institutions of higher education or registered charities with university-equivalent research capacity, to undertake an innovative and original research project.

 L’Oreal – UNESCO for Women in Science Programme